 Prior to the commencement of any excavation activities, it will be necessary to establish a waste rock handling system.
 The capacity of this system will be equivalent to what was in place during mining.
 There are a number of components to the waste rock handling system, including refurbishing the Ross Shaft hoisting system, the Ross Shaft crushers, and a new conveying system to transport rock downhill to the Kirk Road.

-The design presented here was developed for the DUSEL Project PDR by Arup, is described in great detail the DUSEL 60% Preliminary Design Report, Section 15.3 and is excerpted here.
 The systems utilize experience and equipment from the former Homestake Mining Company legacy, where rock was removed to the surface using skips in both the Yates and Ross Shafts.
 At the headframe of each shaft, the material was crushed to a nominal ¾ in, passed through ore bins, and was transported via underground rail to the mill system.
 All systems from the underground to the crushers will be rehabilitated from the original systems.

 During LBNF construction, the excavated waste rock material from the underground will be removed for disposal, with no intention of further processing.
 The Yates Shaft will primarily provide science access during construction.
 The Ross Shaft will be the means of removing of material from the underground during construction.